 What causes visual stress?

-Here at Leightons Opticians and Hearing Care we are able to carry out some specialised examinations for those people who suffer with visual stress.
+Here at Leightons Opticians & Hearing Care we are able to carry out some specialised examinations for those people who suffer with visual stress.

-The general consensus is that it is caused by hypersensitivity in the individual’s visual system.
-Coloured filters calm it down and allow the individual to process the information more effectively.
+The general consensus is that visual is caused by hypersensitivity in the visual system.
+Coloured filters calm the visual system down and allow the individual to process the information more effectively.

 And it’s not just children who benefit.
 Adults do, too.

 There are different types of coloured filters or lenses that can be used to help relieve visual discomfort.
 Overlays are the cheapest and most simple method if coloured filters help, for just a few pounds you can simply place a coloured acetate film over the text you are reading.
 Private tests are offered by some optometrists or dispensing opticians which can help find out which colour filter is going to work best.
 Precision tinted lenses are created to a precise colour which aims to reduce visual discomfort and can often be a more specific colour compared to the overlay.

 Colorimetry and tinted spectacles can also be useful for those with migraines, photo-sensitive epilepsy or acquired brain injuries.

 Coloured filters are not a cure for dyslexia and might not help every patient experiencing visual discomfort, dyslexia or reading problems.

 Does your child find it difficult to read?